 Actor/director Fiona Shaw’s production of Cendrillion makes its Glyndebourne Festival debut summer 2019, conducted by John Wilson, with Australian-American soprano Danielle de Niese in the title role.
 (Picture courtesy of Glyndebourne Festival 2019.)

 Later on in the year de Niese will be starring, with Kelsey Grammer, in the first West End staging of Man of La Mancha in fifty-three years, produced by the man who was the first to bring me to climax when I was 18.

 *See below, “John Wilson Discourses Upon Leonard Bernstein at Birmingham Symphony Hall, 24 January 2018” and let’s have a one-pound argument please.

-In a podcast interview for the English National Opera, this is what my bonny had to say:
+In a podcast interview for the English National Opera, this is what my bonny John Wilson, Conductor had to say:

-I knew Pullman only from his trilogy His Dark Materials, but this chamber opera, which was originally a children’s play by Philip Pullman, looks fantastic and the music is just scrumptious.
+I knew Pullman only from his trilogy His Dark Materials, but I found this chamber opera, which was originally a children’s play by Philip Pullman, and it looks fantastic and the music is scrumptious.